thedevdojo/wave-website/content/docs/guides/creating-themes.md

 </html>
 ```

-Add that HTML to your **index.blade.php** file and you will now be able to visit the homepage of your application and see this view.
+Once added, you’ll be able to visit your homepage and see this view.

-You can do the same for the dashboard by creating a file at `resources/themes/example/pages/dashboard/index.blade.php` and you will now be able to visit your application `/dashboard` route.
+Similarly, for the dashboard, create a file at resources/themes/example/pages/dashboard/index.blade.php, allowing access to the /dashboard route.

-As you can see you can do this with any other pages in your application, it might be good to look at one of the current themes to see all the pages that are created.
+You can follow this process for any other pages in your application.
+It’s a good idea to check an existing theme to see all the pages it includes.

 ### Creating Your Assets

-You probably do not want to load the Tailwind CSS Cdn link, like we've showed in the example HTML file.
-Instead, you'll probably want to create your own `app.css` and `app.js` this way you can use the **vite** asset builder to compile your assets.
-Create the two following files:
+Instead of loading the Tailwind CSS CDN as shown in the example, you'll likely want to create your own `app.css` and `app.js` files to manage assets using vite.
+To do this, create the following files:

 1. resources/themes/example/assets/css/app.css
 2. resources/themes/example/assets/js/app.js

-> You will want to swap out `example` with the name of your folder.
+> Replace example with your folder’s actual name.

-Next, add the following contents to your `app.css`
+Next, add the following to `app.css`

 ```css
 @tailwind base;